-After the transfer has started, a transfer request will be send to the e-mail address of the domains´ owner.
-The e-mail address registered in the WHOIS (database with information about the owner of a domain) will be used.
-If the data is up to date, a delay or a repeated transfer request can be avoided.
-If you did not receive an e-mail although you registered your e-mail address properly, please check your spam account.
+After the initiation of the transfer, a transfer request will be sent to the email address of the owner of the domain.
+For this, the email address entered in WHOIS (database with, among other things, information about the owner of a domain) is used.
+If the data is up to date, unwelcome delays or a repeat transfer request can be avoided.
+If you have not received an email, even though your email address has been correctly filed, also check your spam folder.

 Services like WhoisGuard protect your name, address, telephone number and e-mail address against public insight into the WHOIS data base.
 Deactivate this service before starting with the domain transfer since this protected data is necessary for the transfer itself.

 The domain has to be older than 60 days or respectively the domain transfer has to be older than 60 days